khatiba/Advanced-Lane-Finder/README.md

 #### 4. Identifying Lane Lines

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used a sliding window search to find lane line pixels within a margin around the histogram peaks.
+Then a 2nd order polyfit is used to find equations of the lane lines.
+The pipeline keeps track of the last `n` line fits and updates it's best fit property depending on the percent difference of each estimation.

 ![alt text][image10]
 ![alt text][image11]